Network flow logs

 How it works

-When Network flow logs are enabled and clients are running a sufficient client version, and when not using
+When network flow logs are enabled (and not using --no-logs-no-support

-- a node and a device behind a subnet router.
-The connection is logged by the subnet router.
+- A node and a device behind a subnet router

-- a node and a public device accessed via an exit node.
-The connection is logged by the exit node.
+- A node and a public device accessed through an exit node

-Logs occur between both transferred and received network connections, and entries exist for both ends.
+Logs occur between transferred and received network connections, and entries exist for both ends.

-Logs are gathered at two different layers: virtual and physical.
-The virtual layer is the Tailscale network (often with IP addresses in 100.x.x.x) that Tailscale provides for each machine.
-The physical layer involves all the physical network interfaces that exist on a machine.
-When a packet is transmitted from one node to another, it must cross through the physical layer.
+) that Tailscale provides for each device.
+The physical layer involves all the physical network interfaces on a device.
+When one node transmits a packet to another, the packet must cross through the physical layer.
 The summation of all traffic routed at the virtual layer is generally equal to the traffic routed at the physical layer.

-Network logs are centrally stored by Tailscale and can be exported.
+Tailscale centrally stores network logs and lets you export them.
 Tailscale does not log the actual contents or data of the network traffic.

 Network logs structure